-Individuals who are not eligible to receive Emmy® statues are eligible for Production Plaques and Production Certificates.
-Production Plaques and Certificates may be purchased by the Executive Producer or Producer of an Emmy® -winning broadcast for presentation to those individuals.
-Order forms will be sent to the main contact for all winning entries after winners are announced in late September or early October of 2016.
-For more information contact awards@emmyonline.tv accompany any portrayal of the Emmy® statue.
+Individuals who are not eligible to receive Emmy[®] statues, but who contributed to an Emmy[®] honored submission in a non-statue eligible capacity, are eligible for Production Plaques and Production Certificates.
+Production Plaques and Certificates may be purchased by the Executive Producer or Producer of an Emmy[®] honored broadcast for presentation to those individuals.
+Order forms will be sent to the main contact for all honored entries after honorees are announced in late September or early October of 2017.
+For more information contact awards@emmyonline.tv